platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 In OS X and Linux you can add that IP  to your `/etc/hosts` file.
 In Windows the file is named `c:\Windows\System32\Drivers\etc\hosts`.
-You need to be a admin user to be able to change that file.
+You need to be a admin user to change that file.
 So in OS X you will usually run something like `sudo vi /etc/hosts`.
 After adding the line the file will look something like: